 They got their point across because that campaign got a lot of press.
 And the message was simple: buy quality and use it for years.
 Don’t be a slave to fashion and trends.
 Don’t use the excuse, “I can’t afford good quality.”
 Because if you buy on sale cycles instead of fashion cycles, that alone can cut your buying costs in half.
 As I write this there’s a huge clearance sale going on at REI.
 You can always find name brand items on sales at Backcountry or Moosejaw if you aren’t obsessed with getting what just came off the container ship this season.

-You may be joining a new trend.
+You may be joining a new trend if you do this instead of more shopping.
 As a Bloomberg article that came out five months after the first one I referenced above said, “In the near term, the bigger challenge for apparel makers, wherever they are, is that people in developed countries, particularly the U.S., seem to be losing interest in buying new clothes.”

+That’s a good sign.
 Maybe our consumer-obsessed culture is getting wiser.
-Buying four pieces of well-made clothing that lasts for years is better than buying 20 items that you’ll soon be tossing out.
+Buying four pieces of well-made, quality travel clothing that lasts for years is better than buying 20 items that you’ll soon be tossing out.